HoloOlagokeSecurityOps/HoloOlagokeSecurityOps/Projects/Google Cybersecurity Training/Micro-business/README.md

 ### Achievement

-- understand the importance of least privilege and multi factor authentication
+- understand the importance of least privilege and multi-factor authentication

 - investigated the incident using the provided event log info compare to the employee directory information